mitmedialab/prg-raise-playground/extensions/README.md

 This directory is created when you run the command `npm run new:extension <extension name>` from the root of the project, where the value you provide for `<extension name>` is used to name this new directory.

-> **NOTE:** It is important to keep in mind that the name of an extension's associated directory is internally used to identify it, so it is best to avoid changing the directory's name unless you absolutely have to (as this could affect previously saved `.sb3` projects that reference the extension).
+> **NOTE:** It is important to keep in mind that the name of an extension's associated directory is internally used to identify it, so it is best to avoid changing the directory's name (as this could affect previously saved `.sb3` projects that reference the extension).

 ### Included Files